rdeodoo/odoo-toolbox/code-playbook/README.md

 - https://en.wikipedia.org/wiki/Single-responsibility_principle
 - https://en.wikipedia.org/wiki/Cyclomatic_complexity

-- add a quick tips section in my other pages, mentions GH tricks like CTRL + click fold all files, or CTRL+? then Y to canonical url
+== TODO LIST ==
-  Check if I can have a "See" link from here to this page
+- pages to create (Check if I can have a "See" link from here to this page):
+  - shortcut chrome
+  - shell git visual
+  - keyboard shortcut
+  - git basics - enough for years in Odoo
+  - github tricks:
+    - CTRL + click fold all files
+    - CTRL+? then Y to canonical url

 Explain that in ps tech, we really don't care as much as in RD to be inheritable, no one is going to inherit our domain in the middle of a method.
 And if we ever need to do it in another module later, we can simply create the hook at that time.
-TODO: Write one article about what is a TL for me, see my desc I sent to EMI